-The current Business Innovation and Investment Program commenced in 2012 and we anticipate significant changes to be introduced in July 2021 which hare very likely to increase entry requirements.
-For the remaining 2020/2021 program year (to June 2021) the program planning levels have been doubled and an intention expressed to decrease processing times and attract overseas business skills.
-These factors represent a golden opportunity to apply now before the increase in requirements from July 2021.
+The current Business Innovation and Investment Program commenced in 2012 and significant changes have been introduced in July 2021 to increase entry requirements.
+For the current 2021/2022 program year (to June 2022) the program planning levels have been doubled and an intention expressed to decrease processing times and attract overseas business skills.

 General Skilled Migration is part of the Skilled Migration program for Australia.